rajmridul/RMD/README_DEPLOYMENT.md

 ## File Storage

 The bot uses Render's ephemeral storage (`/tmp` directory) for storing uploaded images, generated reports, and other temporary files.
 Note that these files will be lost when the service restarts, which is normal for most cloud deployments.

-## Troubleshooting

-If your bot isn't working properly after deployment:

-1. Check the logs in the Render dashboard for errors
-2. Verify your Telegram Bot Token is correct
-3. Make sure the bot is running (send `/start` command)
-4. Ensure you have set all the necessary environment variables
-5. If using webhook mode, make sure your webhook URL is accessible from the internet

 ## Resource Considerations